Bridget Jones's Baby: Production

+Development

 In July 2009, Variety announced that a third Bridget Jones film was in the early stages of development.
 Working Title Films confirmed that it would not be based on Helen Fielding's third Bridget Jones novel, but instead would be based on the columns she wrote for The Independent in 2005.

 On 1 March 2011, it was reported that both Renée Zellweger and Colin Firth were interested in reprising their roles.
 In July 2011, Paul Feig was in final talks to direct the film based on the script by author Fielding.
 On 11 August 2011, Universal Studios and Working Title greenlit the third film.
 On 4 October 2011, Deadline reported that Feig had exited the project due to creative differences with Working Title, and Feig had also worked on the recent draft of the script.
 Production was slated to begin in January 2012 with the returning cast including Zellweger, Firth, and Hugh Grant.
 On 30 November 2011, Peter Cattaneo came on board to direct the sequel, newly titled "Bridget Jones's Baby" from a script by Fielding, Feig, and David Nicholls.
 Producers on board were Tim Bevan and Eric Fellner of Working Title, along with Jonathan Cavendish of Little Bird.
 The production was delayed due to creative differences between the script of the film and actors, especially Grant as he reportedly disliked the script and left the project, though this was denied by producer Bevan.
 However, the producer confirmed that they were working on the script and the film would be made as planned.

 In April 2013, Firth spoke to the Chicago Sun-Times, stating "unfortunately, it might be a bit of a long wait", and he said he "wouldn't say that it's completely dead in the water, but the way it's going, you might be seeing Bridget Jones's granddaughter's story being told by the time we get there."

 In an interview on 10 October 2014, Grant mentioned an existing script for a sequel, though he also expressed his dislike for it, and stated that he would not star in the third film.
+In a 2024 interview, Grant also stated he couldn't find a place to fit in the film.
 Later in the next week, producers hired Emma Thompson to rewrite the original script written by Fielding and Nicholls.

 Gemma Jones and Jim Broadbent were in talks to return for the third film to join the cast.
 On 9 September 2015, Patrick Dempsey joined the cast of the film.